-I recently did another recipe and photo shoot for Elvis International Magazine.
-They asked me to do Elvis’s favorite Cherry Pie recipe.
+I recently created another recipe and photo shoot for Elvis International Magazine.
+They asked me to make Elvis’s favorite Cherry Pie recipe.

 Well, far be it from me to turn down work OR cherry pie!
 I mean, I’m trying to lose weight and all, but let’s face it.
 Whether it’s once per year, or once per week.
 At some point, everybody has a cheat meal.
 So why not make it a slice of something that’s not only tasty, but healthy too!!

-The interesting thing is, I didn’t have to change very much in the recipe to clean it up.
-The more of these recipes I do, the more I realize how much people enjoyed very simple foods in those days.
+The interesting thing is, I didn’t have to change very much of the original cherry pie recipe to clean it up.
+The more of these recipes I make, the more I realize how much people enjoyed very simple foods in those days.
 We could all learn a lesson or two from Elvis, eh?

-I will say that the crust is not as “flaky” as traditional crust.
-But it’s clean, and it’s tasty.
+I will say that the clean eating pie crust is not as flaky as traditional pie crust, but it’s better for us, and it’s tasty.
 That’s all I need!